MfundoVala/oop_lecture_example/README.md

 ## How to run game

+## How to run tests

+python3 -m unittest tests/test_world.py

 - From program directory run program using the command:
   ### launch.bat

 ## An overview of the Adventure Game

 The adventure game is a maze game where the user selects a player (wizard or a warrior) and moves it around on grid to find the exit.

 During the navigation process the player can encounter obstacles such as walls and traps or enemies such as orcs or goblins.
 An encounter with an enemy or obstacle will cause the player to loose health points.